Farzana Shain: Career

 In 2021, Shain was one of the six academics in the Generation Delta partnership who were awarded Research England and Office for Students support of almost £800,000 for the collaborative project that “aims to improve access to postgraduate study and academic careers for black, Asian and minority ethnic (BAME) students.”
 Led by University of Leeds Professor Iyiola Solanke, Generation Delta will run for four years starting January 2022 to “improve the experiences and outcomes of BAME female students through three key phases of the postgraduate research ‘lifecycle’–accessing the academy, retention and progression, and training for careers.”
 Shain received £103,000 of the total project funding for work at Goldsmiths, with the remainder amount being distributed amongst the universities of Leeds, Plymouth, Reading, Sheffield and Sunderland.

 Shain is a member of the International Association for Human Rights Education’s steering committee.
 Between 2015 and 2023, she was on the executive board of British Journal of Sociology of Education; she has been part of the Journal’s editorial board since 2003.
 In 2017, she was appointed to the international editorial advisory board of Human Rights Education Review.
 She has been a co-editor of the Journal of Global Faultlines since 2012, and a member of the advisory board of the Multidisciplinary Journal of Social Diversity since 2013.

-Shain has supervised 24 doctoral students on topics of educational inequalities, social exclusion, and social justice, race, politics and education, gender and education, education policy and politics, and institutional change.
-She has examined more than 35 doctoral theses at universities across the UK and abroad.